On Small Types in Univalent Foundations: Set Quotients, Propositional Truncations and Set Replacement

 \subsection{Propositional Truncations from Set Quotients}

 The converse, constructing propositional truncations from set quotients, is more straightforward, although we must pay some attention to the universes involved in order to get an exact match.

-\begin{defi}[Existence of set quotients] We say that \emph{set quotients exist} if for every type \(X\) and equivalence relation \({\approx}\) on \(X\), we have a type \(X/{\approx}\) with a map \(\eta : X \to X/{\approx}\) that respects the equivalence relation such that the universal property set out in~\cref{set-quotient-universal-property} and the induction principle of~\cref{set-quotient-induction} are both satisfied. \end{defi}
+\begin{defi}[Existence of set quotients] We say that \emph{set quotients exist} if for every type \(X\) and equivalence relation \({\approx}\) on \(X\), we have a set \(X/{\approx}\) with a map \(\eta : X \to X/{\approx}\) that respects the equivalence relation such that the universal property set out in~\cref{set-quotient-universal-property} is satisfied. \end{defi}

-Note how we have included the induction principle in the above definition in lieu of the surjectivity of \(\eta\) which we can't state without having propositional truncations available.